pmyjavec/pmyjavec.github.io/_posts/2016-01-24-load-averages.md

 When speculating about high load averages it's important to remember **load averages are the average number of *ready to run / running* processes in the run queue.**

-Think about a greens keeper (single core CPU), if he is mowing 1 lawn (processing) and has 5 more customers (processes) waiting for their lawn to be mowed that day then his load average for the day is 6, no matter how hard he is working to mow the current lawn.
+Think about a greenskeeper as a single core CPU.
+If he is mowing 1 lawn (processing) and has 5 more customers (processes) waiting for their lawn to be mowed that day then his load average for the day is 6, no matter how hard he is working to mow the current lawn.

-*On a side note the greens keeper is free to choose which lawn he mows and how much of it he mows at anytime based on priority (this is kinda how the scheduler works)*
+*On a side note the greenskeeper is free to choose which lawn he mows and how much of it he mows at anytime based on priority (this is kinda how the scheduler works)*

-If we were observe a load average of 5 on a 4 core machine, we can assume that at least one process will be put on hold while the other 4 processes use up their alloted share of CPU time.
+If we were to observe a load average of 5 on a 4 core machine, we can assume that at least one process will be put on hold while the other 4 processes use up their alloted share of CPU time.

-When dealing with applications in which waiting for CPU time is not a major issue (think batch processing) loading up systems this way is common practice.
+When dealing with applications in which waiting for CPU time is not a major issue (think batch processing), loading up systems this way is common practice.
 On a web server it's desirable to leave a little headroom to account for traffic spikes etc.

 # Load averages can be deceiving

 Let's say we have an already busy web server with a load average of around 4 on a 4 core machine.
-The load average is 4 because it's busy legitimately serving requests at peak time of day and it's configured to run a maximum of 4 web server processes.
+The load average is 4 because it's busy legitimately serving requests at a peak time of the day and it's configured to run a maximum of 4 web server processes.

 Then all of a sudden the SAN server hosting content up for web requests slows down dramatically.
 Would our load average change?
 Not really, why?
 Remember the load average indicates the number of ready to run and running processes, not how fast the HTTP requests are being served.

 If one was just monitoring load averages they would probably miss a critical issue here.
-That is customers, requests have slowed to a crawl without a change in load average.
+That is, customer's requests have slowed to a crawl without a change in load average.
 What would change would be the amount of time the server is spending in *system* and *wait* time.

 # Experiments

-Checkout these experiments on a old dual core CPU with a 7200RPM ATA Disk:
+Checkout these experiments on an old dual core CPU with a 7200RPM ATA Disk:

 *CPU under heavy computation workloads for ~2 minutes, load average is at ~2 after one minute:*